Frequently Asked Questions

-It takes anywhere between 3 and 14 days to get your certificate, with the average being 10 days.
+It takes anywhere between 2 and 7 days to get your certificate.
 However, certificates are issued by Disclosure Scotland and The Disclosure & Barring Service England & Wales, and therefore the issue time is out of our hands.
 Also, please note that it could take longer if further information is requested by us and / or the Disclosure & Barring Service.

 Your application will be thoroughly checked by our professional team of advisers.
 If there are any errors or omissions, we will email you and ask you to correct these.
-Then we will ask you to get your documents 'verified' by either a 'Responsible Person' or at a Post Office.
-We will email you the forms and guidance for the 'Responsible Person' route, and also a link to the Post Office form to print off and take to the Post Office (if this is your chosen route) to get your identification documents certified.
+Then we will ask you to get your documents 'verified' by a 'Responsible Person' (anyone other than family).
+We will email you the forms and guidance for the 'Responsible Person' route to get your identification documents certified.
 Once we have received all of the information required, we will process your application, and email you your unique reference number.

 Basic DBS check: Contains details of any unspent convictions or conditional cautions the applicant has.